lekkodev/ts-tools/packages/plugins/vite/README.md

 })
 ```

+> [!NOTE]
+> If you initialized your project using `npm create vite`, you might have a split `tsconfig.json` file that uses the project references feature of TypeScript.
+> In this case, you need to pass the `tsconfigPath` option to `lekko()`, an example of which you can see below.

 ## Environment variables

-The plugin requires the following environment variables in production to ensure that your project is connected to Lekko's services:
+To connect your project to Lekko's services when building (e.g. when deploying), pass the `VITE_LEKKO_API_KEY` environment variable.

-- `VITE_LEKKO_API_KEY`: You can generate API keys for your team on the web UI by clicking on your team in the top navigation bar -> Admin tab -> API keys.
+You can generate API keys for your team on the Lekko [web UI](https://app.lekko.com) by clicking on your team in the top navigation bar -> Admin tab -> API keys.
-- `VITE_LEKKO_REPOSITORY_OWNER`: The GitHub owner for your generated Lekko repository.
-- `VITE_LEKKO_REPOSITORY_NAME`: The name of your generated Lekko repository. `lekko-configs` by default.

 ## Options